Emotional Wellness

 Student Involvement and Leadership

-Promotes the development of the whole student through co-curricular opportunities, leadership experiences, and community involvement in an inclusive environment.
+Promotes the development of the whole student through co-curricular opportunities, leadership experiences, and community involvement.

 Performing Arts